strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 This way provides the greatest flexibility to describe in which case to run the auto-rebalancing and with which configuration.

+A new `KafkaRebalanceSettings` custom resource provides the auto-rebalance configuration for the `autoRebalance.settings` property in the `Kafka` resource.
-The new `KafkaRebalanceSettings` custom resource is very similar to the `KafkaRebalance` one but it doesn't have information about the rebalancing mode and the brokers which are going to be involved in the rebalancing itself.
+It's similar to the `KafkaRebalance` resource,  but it doesn't specify the rebalancing mode and the brokers that are going to be involved in the rebalancing.
-This is because it doesn't represent an actual rebalance request, to get an optimization proposal first, but just a place where rebalancing related configuration can be defined.
+This is because it doesn't represent an actual rebalance request to get an optimization proposal, it's just where configuration related to auto-rebalancing is defined.
-The user can specify rebalancing goals and options (i.e. the `skipHardGoalCheck` one) within such a resource.
+The user can specify rebalancing goals and options, such as `skipHardGoalCheck`, within the resource.
 When the `KafkaRebalanceSettings` custom resource is referenced within the `spec.cruiseControl.autoRebalance.settings` field for one or more modes, the settings are used to ask Cruise Control for an optimization proposal with such configuration.

 ```yaml